aousabdo/RFPExtractor/DEPLOYMENT.md

 ## Prerequisites

 1. An Amazon EC2 instance with:
-   - Ubuntu Server 20.04 LTS or later
+   - Amazon Linux 2023 or Ubuntu Server 20.04 LTS or later
    - Minimum t2.medium instance type (recommended for processing PDFs)
    - At least 20GB of disk space
    - A security group that allows inbound traffic on ports 22 (SSH), 80 (HTTP), and 443 (HTTPS)

-2. A domain name pointing to your EC2 instance's public IP address
+2. Optional: A domain name pointing to your EC2 instance's public IP address
+   - You can use your EC2's public DNS (e.g., ec2-xx-xx-xx-xx.compute-1.amazonaws.com) instead

 3. A MongoDB database:
    - You can use MongoDB Atlas (cloud-hosted)